android/games-samples/trivialkart/trivialkart-unity/README.md

 ## Building for Google Play Games

-TODO: Verify setup instructions across supported Unity versions and frame pacing guidance.
+TODO(b/217769153): Verify setup instructions across supported Unity versions and frame pacing guidance.

-You need to enable x86 ABI architecture.
+1. Enable x86 ABI architecture.
 This can be activated using `Player Settings > Other Settings > Target Architectures` and enabling both x86 (Chrome OS) and x86-64 (Chrome OS).

    *Note:* You can only enable x86 support when using the IL2CPP Scripting Backend.
 This can be done from `Player Settings > Configuration > Scripting Backend > IL2CPP`.

+2. Install the Input SDK Unity package using `Assets > Import Package > Custom Package`.

+3. From the Unity menu bar, select
+`TrivialKart > BuildOptions > Build for Google Play Games PC`.

 ## Support